-The total quantity of test samples shall be a minimum of 80 or 90 SCAs depending on previous testing, in conformance with requirement 6.4.3.11.2e.
+The total quantity of test samples shall be a minimum of 104 or 114 SCAs depending on previous testing, in conformance with requirement 6.4.3.11.2e.

+The number of samples per subgroup can be increased, but all samples have to follow the complete test sequence.
+The only aim is to allow for possible losses of qualification samples e.g. mishandling while maintaining the minimum required number.

 ECSS-E-ST-20-08_0090286

-The qualification tests shall be divided into subgroups of tests, and the samples assigned to a subgroup shall be subjected to the tests in that subgroup in the sequence specified.
+The qualification tests shall be divided into subgroups of tests, and the samples assigned to a subgroup be subjected to the tests in that subgroup in the sequence specified.

 ECSS-E-ST-20-08_0090287